Adryenah/Java_Project/README.md

 # Laboratory 5

 Design and implement a JavaFX UI for the application you have been working on for your home assignment.
 The classes in layers except the UI should not be modified.
-The GUI should allow all operations that your console UI provided (basically, your application should offer functionalities for all requirements in your previous assignments).
+The Gui should allow all operations that your console UI provided (basically, your application should offer functionalities for all requirements in your previous assignments).

 **Bonus (0.4p)** \